spartalab/naaims/docs/reading_guide.md

 First, lanes contained in facilities, i.e., roads and intersections, calculate the new speed and acceleration of all vehicles in its jurisdiction and return them to the Simulator for updating.
 (Because a vehicle's speed update is determinant on the speed of the vehicle preceding them, the update can't happen in place.)

-The abstract method `Facility.update_speeds()` is implemented by Road and Intersection classes.
-Both call `Lane.update_speeds()` which uses logic to determine first their new acceleration and then their new speed.
+The abstract method `Facility.get_new_speeds()` is implemented by Road and Intersection classes.
+Both call `Lane.get_new_speeds()` which uses logic to determine first their new acceleration and then their new speed.
 The aimsim vehicle model assumes that vehicles have complete control over their acceleration each timestep, and uses that acceleration to calculate its new speed.

 ### Step vehicles